Department of Microbiology and Immunology

-Our research focuses on tolerance against autoantigens and allergens.
+Research focuses on tolerance against autoantigens, allergens and immunodeficiency, and on exploring molecular determinants of immunodeficiency.
 Why is tolerance lost at the initiation of disease and how can it be restored?
 Special emphasis is put on the role of regulatory cells, costimulatory signals and suppressive cytokines.
-We use several animal models (autoimmune encephalitis, allergic asthma and colitis) and also study these aspects in human subjects with allergic and autoimmune diseases.
+The laboratory uses several animal models (autoimmune encephalitis, allergic asthma and colitis) and also studies these aspects in human subjects with allergic and autoimmune diseases.

 The staff members are dedicated clinicians involved in the patient care of the General Internal Medicine Department, including Emergency Care and Intensive Care.
 Hence, the research efforts have tight links with clinical care and provide a dynamic interplay between bench and bedside.
 Examples of topics include: hepatic critical care: detoxification devices and hemodynamics; cholestasis in the critically ill; clinical trials in sepsis, vasculitis syndromes and noninfectious inflammatory disorders; and fever of unknown origin.

 Research topics are skin manifestations in systemic disease, mucosal disease, identification of contact allergens in cosmetics, pharmaceuticals and household and industrial products, cutaneous side effects of targeted therapies, psoriasis, photo testing and action spectrum determination in photosensitive patients, identification of trigger factors in atopic dermatitis, genodermatoses and multidisciplinary management of epidermolysis bullosa.